Miriam-GS/2627-PlantsVsZombies/enunciados/practica1/practica1_en.md

 <!-- TOC --><a name="24-update"></a>
 ## 2.4 Update

-The updates that occur on each cycle (in order) are:
+The updates that occur on each cycle (in the following order) are:

 1. The Sunflowers produce sun coins.
 2. The Peashooters shoot the zombies that are in reach.
 A pea hits and damages the first zombie to the right of the peashooter in the same row (if there is one).